martialboniou/dotfiles/README.md

 # What?

 Some useful dotfiles for developers using applications such as Zsh, Tmux, (Neo)Vim... on POSIX systems.
-Used mainly on macOS and linux.
+Used mainly on macOS, OpenBSD and Linux.

 # For whom?